shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Subtitles.md

 ---
 # Task Two: Adding Subtitles to Your Video

+Adding subtitles to your video can help you deliver a clearer message to your audience.
+Pinnacle Studio supports user customizable fonts and subtitle timing.
+You are able to customize how the fonts look and even animate the subtitles.

+This section will show you how to add subtitles to your existing videos, edit elements of the subtitle, and set the timing for your subtitle.

+## Table of Contents
 {: .no_toc .text-delta }

-Adding subtitles to your video can help you deliver a clearer message to your audience.
-This section will show you how to add subtitles to your existing videos and how to edit elements of the subtitle.
+1. TOC
+{:toc}

+---

 ## Task 2.1 Create Subtitle